Faculty committee: J. Scott, Chair

-The Research Honors Program provides students with a special opportunity to work with a faculty mentor to experience the research process.
+The Program.
+A research honors program in entomology may be pursued by any qualified student in the College of Agriculture and Life Sciences.
+The student need not be majoring in entomology.
 Insects, because of their variety, small size, and easy availability, are convenient subjects for studying a wide array of problems in living systems.
 Short life cycles, unique physiologies and developmental patterns, and species with easily managed husbandry requirements and a wide range of behavioral traits provide the raw material for research honors study.
 Cornell’s diverse faculty interests and extensive collections and library in entomology are also major assets if a student selects entomology as the area for research honors study.

+Sequence of Requirements.
 The Entomology Research Honors Committee requires interested students to proceed with the following steps:

 - Discuss and develop a project with the honors project supervisor, ultimately resulting in a brief written plan.
 The plan should include a statement of objectives or hypotheses, proposed methods for testing hypotheses, and needs for laboratory space or shared equipment.

 - Submit a completed application and proposal to the Chair of the Entomology Research Honors Committee no later than the end of the fourth week of the first semester of the senior year.
 Earlier submission is encouraged.
 Applications are available online.